changun/OhmageStreamSDK/README.md

 						.streamId("regular")
 						.streamVer("2012050700").build();

-		// requester should have access to the requestee' data streams OhmageUser user= new OhmageUser("https://test.ohmage.org", "username", "password");
+		// the user to which the record is uploaded to OhmageUser user= new OhmageUser("https://test.ohmage.org", "username", "password");
 		// create a ohmage stream client
 		OhmageStreamClient client = new OhmageStreamClient(user);